CBEP-SoCB-Details/LCWMD_Monitoring/Derived_Data/Import_Data.md

 first being the observation, and the second being labeled as “ND” in the original data.

-Lets figure out what type of values those include.
+Let’s figure out what type of values those include.

 ``` r
 fn <- "S01 Merged Pressure and Sonde.xlsx"